robertjdominguez/hasura-docs/docs/hasura-docs/existing.md

 The first step after creating an instance on Hasura cloud is to add an example from the [Hasura Data Hub](https://hasura.io/data-hub/data-models-and-authorization/).

-- I'm going to go with the "one-to-many" relationship example
+- I'm going with the "one-to-many" relationship example
 - I'm using this because the relationships between tables - and data - is a huge draw for developers migrating to GraphQL
 - This should be one of the clearest and easiest-to-follow pieces of documentation
 - I like the cards on the [Data Models and Authorization](https://hasura.io/data-hub/data-models-and-authorization/) page